clarkevansteenderen/spede_sampler_R/README.md

 15. The **Plot Trees** tab allows for the plotting of any tree from those uploaded.
 The user can select whether the original FastTree or RAxML bootstrap or GMYC support values should be displayed.

-16. The **Percentage Matches** tab shows the results of how the GMYC species designations compare to the predefined groups in the **cochineal-ids.csv** file.
+16. The **Percentage Matches** tab reports whether there were any merges, and the results of how the GMYC species designations compare to the predefined groups in the **cochineal-ids.csv** file.
+Using the 75% cochineal dataset, there were no merges recorded.
 The **View GMYC species list** button shows a datatable containing each sample name with the assigned GMYC species.
 The corresponding predefined group given to that particular sample is appended as a third column.
 For example:

 | GMYC_spec | sample_name | ids |